 Last but not least, podcasts can be an exceptional source of finding influencers in your niche.

-Oftentimes, podcast hosts invite thought leaders, experts, or just influential individuals to talk about trending topics or address some emerging issues in your industry.
+Oftentimes, podcast hosts invite thought leaders, experts, or just influential individuals to talk about trending topics on X (Twitter) or address some emerging issues in your industry.
 Those people should definitely be on your influencer list!

 That’s it!
 Whether you work for a huge international brand or just a local business, these 12 ways work miracles for finding the right influencer collaboration.
 But if you work for a local business indeed, keep reading as we explain in a nutshell how to influencers in your area.